 Until the personal computer era, all documents were printed and stored in folders on bookshelves.
-Now, the documents are digitized and so are the folders and the storing space.
-Everything that used to take up a room’s space can now be saved on a small partition of a hard drive or in cloud, making our work easier than ever.
+Now, the documents are digitized as HTML5 flipbooks and the digital storing space has known great innovations as well.
+Everything that used to take up a room’s space can now be saved on a small partition of a hard drive or in cloud.
+This makes our work easier than ever.

 First, there were the Word processors and then the e-books.
 However, the PDF format managed to revolutionize the way we read, store and share e-documents.
 In this article, I will show you that things are about to change again, by converting PDF to HTML5.
 For now, let’s take it one step at a time: